SIPI Lua Interface¶

 Activates the the connection buffer.
 Optionally the buffer size and

 increment size can be given.
-Returns true, nil
+Returns true, nil on success or

-false, errormsg
+false, errormsg on failure.

 success, errormsg = server.sendHeader(key, value)

 Sets an HTTP response header.
-Returns true, nil
+Returns true, nil on success or

-false, errormsg
+false, errormsg on failure.

 success, errormsg = server.sendCookie(key, value [, options-table])

 Sets a cookie in the HTTP response.
-Returns true, nil
+Returns true, nil on success or

-on failure.
-The optional options-table
+false, errormsg on failure.
+The optional options-table is a Lua

 table containing the following keys: